sermon: God's Sense of Justice

-Romans 2:13 For not the hearers of the law are just before God, but the doers of the shall be justified.
+Romans 2:13 For not the hearers of the law are just in the sight of God, but the doers of the will be justified.

 Regardless of who they are, whether they are Gentile or Israelite, whether they are converted or unconverted, God is going to judge those people to the extent of their knowledge.
 This is especially aimed at the Jews, though, because their religious boast was they had knowledge of God, they had a relationship with God.
 Paul is arguing, "What good is it if one has His instruction but doesn't keep it?"
 No good at all.

 There is a little bit more than an implication here.
 It comes from Leviticus 18.

 Leviticus 18:5 'You shall therefore keep My statutes, and My judgments, which if a man does, he shall live by them: I am the LORD.'

 I am sure that the Jews understood this, and that is, in order for a person to receive eternal life by lawkeeping, he would have to keep the law perfectly, sinlessly, because it says there, "If you keep the law, you shall live in it."
 It is implying eternally.